rajarshi008/Scarlet/README.md

 For generating benchmarks from a given set of LTL formula, we rely on a python package LTLf2DFA that uses [MONA](https://www.brics.dk/mona/) in its backend.
 As a result, one needs to install MONA first in order to be able to use this procedure (instructions can be found in the MONA website).

 After the installation, for generating samples one simply needs to run `python -m Scarlet.genBenchmarks`.
 By default, this generates samples that are separable using the formulas provided in `formulas.txt`.

+#### Parameters
 You can run the command with the following arguments:

 |Argument        |Meaning
 |----------------|------------------------------